-These are manmade.
-They’re supposed to work on one type of target.
+These are human-made.
+They're supposed to work on one type of target.

 There are some types of immunotherapy in development.
 You may want to ask your doctor about joining a clinical trial so that you can try them.
 These include:

-Adoptive T-cell transfer: This process uses your body’s T cells (white blood cells that help fight disease) to destroy the cancer.
+Adoptive T-cell transfer: This process uses your body's T cells to destroy the cancer.

 Checkpoint inhibitors: Drugs that reverse the checks and balances function in your immune system.
 They can turn on functions that are shut off (like stopping cancer cell growth) and turn off others (like the ones that help cancer cells grow.

 Cytokines: These messenger molecules control immune system growth and activity.